allenfeng2014/sorting-algorithms-visualizer/README.md

 # Sorting Algorithms Visualizer

-## Yuhao Feng, ECE UCLA
 ## Fall 2019

 ## Introduction
-Animation of sorting algorithms: bubble sort, insertion sort, ..........................
-Web was created using ReactJS.
-Speed of animation and amount of numbers can be changed with scroll bars.
-Refresh or stop the animation at any time with buttons.
+Animation of sorting algorithms: bubble sort, odd-even sort, selection sort, insertion sort, cycle sort, radix sort, merge sort, quick sort.
+Website was created using ReactJS.
+Speed of animation (ms/frame) and amount of numbers can be manually changed.
+Unsorted/sorted new numbers can be generated for new animation.